panwarnaveen9/View-Module-for-Cartaro-GSOC2014/List-of-spatial-functions.md

  * ST_Difference
  * ST_SharedPaths

+`We will be focusing more on filter functions.
+Also we are considering the other means of geometry input for geometry B. For example, using the geometry from other nodes as input.
+So as of now we are providing the filter functionality for followings functions so we can modified the query as follow.`

+**Query** - where (ST_Area(geom A) = or < or > numeric value)

+**Input Required** - We need following field to build this query.

+1. Geometric field
+2. Numeric value (like: 0, 123, 5690)
+3. Comparison Operators (like: =,<,>,<> etc.)

 ### Type 2

 **Input type -** function_name(geometry A)

 **Return type -** New field or modified value of geometric field. `Used, when we have derived filed value, aggregated output or spatial operation on geometric field.`